ProcessEight/docker-magento2-php-xdebug/README.md

     * Debugger: `Xdebug`
     * Use path mappings: `Yes`
     * Map the webroot (`app`) to `/var/www/html`
-* Start listening for PHP Debug connections
+* Enable `Start listening for PHP Debug connections`

 ## Run it